CMSgov/design-system/README.md

 npm install --save cmsgov-design-system
 ```

 The component library is now installed as a dependency.
-You can use the un-compiled files found in the `src/` directory or the compiled files in the `dist/` directory.
+You can import the unprocessed source files found in the `src/` directory or the compiled files in the `dist/` directory.

 ## Code reference
 <!-- You can regenerate the tree by running tree -d -I "node_modules" -->